project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

     $ oc create -f kokumetricsconfig.yaml
     ```
 ## Downloading reports from the Operator/ cleaning reports up
-The operator must be installed in the `koku-metrics-operator` namespace.
-Installing the operator through OperatorHub will create the namespace automatically, or it can be created through either the UI or CLI:
 1. Copy the following pod resource template and save it to a file called `volume-shell.yaml`:

     ```